grpc/proposal/A53-xds-ignore-resource-deletion.md

 As mentioned above, we cannot make this behavior unconditionally enabled, because it may lead to an outage due to human operators being blind to a bad push until clients are restarted.

+For the logging behavior, we considered logging on every LDS or CDS response in which the resource is not present, even if the resource was already absent in the previous response.
+However, we decided against this, because when we eventually add support for the incremental xDS protocol variant, it will no longer be possible to log repeatedly, so we don't want users to get used to a behavior that we will not be able to continue to provide in the future.

 ## Implementation